rvolosatovs/mooshy/README.md

     -useSSHKnown
       	Infect all hosts in SSH known_hosts file using SSH infection -wipe
-      	Wipe the backdoor in execution mode (The self-destructing script will be appended to pre)
+      	Wipe the backdoor in execution mode (The self-destructing script will be appended to '-c')
 ```

 \pagebreak